 The second look on the BFD allows for "removal" (via, e.g., disclaimer or distribution) of one or more beneficiaries between the date of death and the BFD.
-A beneficiary who has been so "removed" as of the BFD in certain ways does not count as a beneficiary for purposes of determining whether the participant has a designated beneficiary and if so who his designated beneficiary(ies) is/are.
+A beneficiary who has been so "removed" as of the BFD, via either total distribution or disclaimer of such beneficiary's interest, does not count as a beneficiary for purposes of determining whether the participant has a designated beneficiary and if so who his designated beneficiary(ies) is/are.
 Reg. § 1.401(a)(9)-4(c)(2).
 The "removed beneficiary" is erased from the picture for purposes of determining post-death RMDs.

-A person who is named as a beneficiary does not "count" as a beneficiary if he/she predeceased the participant or is deemed to have predeceased the decedent by virtue of (for example) a simultaneous deaths provision under applicable state law.
+A person who is named as a beneficiary does not "count" as a beneficiary if he/she predeceased the participant or is deemed to have predeceased the decedent by virtue of (for example) a simultaneous deaths provision under the governing instrument or applicable state law.
 Reg. § 1.401(a)(9)-4(c)(2)(i), (ii).
 But the death of a beneficiary after the date of the participant's death generally does NOT remove that person as a beneficiary even if such beneficiary died before the BFD.
 Reg. § 1.401(a)(9)-4(c)(3)(vi), Example 6.
 Both of these rules are unchanged from pre-SECURE regulations.

-The Regulations make the following changes in the rules regarding changes in the identity of beneficiaries taking place between the date of the participant's death and the BFD; for more detail on these changes, see PART 8, #4.
+The Regulations make the following changes in the rules regarding changes in the identity of beneficiaries taking place between the date of the participant's death and the BFD: